 The Royal National Orthopaedic Hospital NHS Trust (RNOH) receives clinical referrals to our specialist, tertiary neuro-musculoskeletal services from primary, secondary and tertiary care institutions regarding both NHS and private patients.

-From Monday 13th December 2021, the RNOH Limb Reconstruction service have committed to using ‘PATHPOINT’, an electronic referral and pathway management system, for all Consultant-led referrals from secondary and tertiary care organisations.
+The RNOH Limb Reconstruction service uses ‘PATHPOINT’, an electronic referral and pathway management system, for all Consultant-led referrals from secondary and tertiary care organisations.
+We accept referrals for:

-General Practitioners should continue to refer to RNOH using the UK Electronic Referral System (ERS)- please see below.
+General Practitioners should refer to RNOH using the UK Electronic Referral System (ERS).
+Referrals are accepted from GPs via the NHS e-referral system.

-To submit a referral to Limb Reconstruction Service, please access the 'PATHPOINT' link (within your Secure hospital network) and follow the steps below:
+To submit a referral to Limb Reconstruction and Bone Infection Serviceplease access the 'PATHPOINT' link (within your Secure hospital network) and follow the steps below:

 1. Register with your personal NHS email address for a PATHPOINT account to manage your referral/s

-4. Click the drop down list of referral pathway forms and select "Tertiary Limb Reconstruction referral" and click "Go to referral form" to launch the form
+4. Click the drop-down list of referral pathway forms and select "Tertiary Limb Reconstruction referral" (For all adult and paediatric limb reconstruction referrals) OR “Tertiary limb reconstruction bone infection referral” (For bone and joint infection) and click "Go to referral form" to launch the form

 NB: You will receive notification emails to your NHS email account from PATHPOINT from the (insert name of RNOH sub-speciality team) with updates about the status of your referral if further information is required.